 Apart from the temples and gardens, the ‘Temple of Supreme Bliss’ is another major attraction in this complex.
 It has a maze of souvenir shops and a turtle and fish pond.
 The turtle pond, also known as the Liberation pond, was created because the Chinese believe that turtles represent long life, strength, and endurance, and capturing and releasing a turtle is a metaphor for spiritual freedom.

 In 2012, Penang’s municipal council hired London-trained Lithuanian artist Ernest Zacharevic and tasked him with revitalising some of the shophouses around the inner city.
-This initiative was proven to be a success as Zacharevic turned the street into one of the most popular George Town attractions and the much-talked-about subject of conversation among locals.
+This initiative was proven to be a success as Zacharevic turned the street into one of the most popular attractions in George Town and the much-talked-about subject of conversation among locals.
 Among his most well-known work is the 20-foot tall ‘Little Girl In Blue’, a painting of a little girl in blue pyjamas with real windows on either side.

 As his artwork is spread across Penang’s city centre, you can plan your visit here by starting your walk from Muntri Street and finishing at Weld Quay.
 Alternatively, you can ride one of the trishaws just down the street from Eastern & Oriental Hotel to appreciate his work.

 There’s a lot of inventiveness, as well as a commitment to safeguarding this city’s colonial past, which can be witnessed just about everywhere.
 From the indigo-blue Cheong Fatt Tze Mansion to the magnificent Kek Lok Si Temple, you’ll find examples all over.
-The best part is that almost everything is within walking distance, hence you do not have to walk if you don’t want to because you may simply hire a brightly-colored trishaw and be taken directly to one of the many George Town attractions.
+The best part is that almost everything is within walking distance, hence you do not have to walk if you don’t want to because you may simply hire a brightly-colored trishaw and be taken directly to one of the many attractions in George Town.